 Do not confuse this town with Puerto de Viejo Talamanca.
 Puerto Viejo de Sarapiqui is located in Costa Rica’s northern lowlands and doesn’t have beach vibes and surf culture like Puerto Viejo Talamanca.
 Instead, this is one of those secret places with unspoiled rainforest and jungle river life.
 However, it is still a sleepy little town with a fascinating history and is well worth visiting if you’re in for an adventure.

 Maybe you found La Amistad National Park on the map, but few tourists have paid a visit.
 The park is enormous and is managed by Costa Rica and Panama together, hence “international” in its name.
 It is also a UNESCO World Heritage site.
 The park is well-known, but the area is all dense jungle inhabited by indigenous communities that are reachable only by river or hiking.

-There are no lodges or hotels, so the only option is to stay with one of the indigenous communities close to the park.
-Here you will get to experience a Costa Rica that very few can.
+No lodges or hotels exist, so the only option is to stay with one of the indigenous communities close to the park.
+Here you will get to experience the country that very few can.